• Twitter

 • What

-UWCF desires to contract with agencies/organizations to provide programs/services, for behavioral health and preventative/early intervention, to reduce health care disparities to individuals and families in Polk County.
+UWCF seeks applications from agencies/organizations to provide programs/services, for behavioral health and prevention/early intervention, to reduce health care disparities to individuals and families in Polk County.

 To learn if your agency’s program is eligible, view our Eligibility Requirements.